sfigg/commercialization-public/design/component-guidelines/simultaneous-pen-and-touch-validation.md

 ![An image showing the windows ink workspace ruler at an angle.](../images/windows-ink-ruler.png)

-1. Using a touch contact, grab the Ruler and move its location on the screen.
+1. Using touch, grab the Ruler and move its location on the screen.

-2. Without lifting the touch contact, bring the pen into contact with the screen on the canvas, then remove the pen contact.
+2. Without lifting the touch contact from the screen, bring the pen into contact with the screen on the canvas, then remove the pen contact.

 3. If the system supports SPT, you should still be able to move the Ruler with the touch contact that is still against the screen.
 If the system does not support SPT, you will need to remove the touch contact from the screen and tap the Ruler again to move the Ruler.